Gene Therapy for Duchenne Muscular Dystrophy

 The trial requires participants to stay on a stable daily dose of oral corticosteroids for at least 12 weeks before the study and throughout its duration, except for dose changes due to weight.
 The protocol does not specify if other medications need to be stopped.

-What data supports the effectiveness of the treatment SRP-9001 (Delandistrogene Moxeparvovec) for Duchenne Muscular Dystrophy?
+What evidence suggests that SRP-9001 (Delandistrogene Moxeparvovec) might be an effective treatment for Duchenne Muscular Dystrophy?

 MD